python-to-mermaid/python-to-mermaid/README.md

-# python-to-mermaid
+# Python-to-Mermaid: Generate [Mermaid Diagrams](https://mermaid.js.org/) Programmatically with Python 🐍✨

-Generate [Mermaid diagrams](https://mermaid.js.org/) using Python code.
+A Python package that generates Mermaid.js diagrams using Python.
+Creates flowcharts, class diagrams, and state machines directly from your code.
+Useful for documenting APIs, visualizing codebases, and generating technical documentation.

 ## Installation